 Our summer program provides summer associates with the opportunity to get to know the members of the firm outside the office in a more relaxed, informal setting.
 Each year, we hold a number of social functions such as social hours, lunches and dinners, group attendance of baseball games, and more.

 Second-year law students interested in summer associate positions should determine whether Verrill is interviewing on campus.
 If we are scheduled to interview at your law school, we look forward to seeing you.
 Please check with your Career Services Office for specific dates and procedures.
-If we are not scheduled to visit your school, we invite you to contact us directly and provide us with your information.
+If we are not scheduled to visit your school, we invite you to contact us directly and provide us with your information, including your preferred office location.